rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 * {{% a_blank "Deep Work" "https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=1b246a2daeac91a6cf39c1e6fa0143be" %}} by Cal Newport

 "If you give your mind something meaningful to do throughout **all** your waking hours, you'll end the day more fulfilled, and begin the next one more relaxed [...]" by Cal Newport.

+{{% read_more "Lessons learned from On Writing Well" "https://www.robinwieruch.de/lessons-learned-on-writing-well/" %}}